GonzaloHirsch/GMTK-game-jam-2019/Juego.md

   * Doors are unlocked, people forgot to lock them
 * "Missing keys!"
   * Someone missplaced all the keys, doors cant be opened
+* "No people, must be a holiday!"
+  * There are no civilians in the bank

 ## Conceptos(Ideas para no olvidarnos)